|

 informed decision making, and a trusted and reliable source of information for

-those who live, work or have an interest in the
+those who live, work or have an interest in the Great Lakes region.
+Regional resources with

-newsletters from across the
+from across the Great Lakes region.

-Joint Commission
+International Joint Commission

-created the International Joint Commission because they recognized that each
+Canada and the United States created the International Joint Commission because they recognized that each

 country is affected by the other's actions in lake and river systems along the